xiix0/scam/README.md

-It is by the fortune of God that, in this country, we have three benefits: freedom of speech, freedom of thought, and the wisdom never to use either.
+This is the first age that's paid much attention to the future, which is a little ironic since we may not have one.
-		-- Mark Twain
+		-- Arthur Clarke